JoeyStanley/jekyll-for-designers/research.md

 Another area I focus on in the West is Utah.
 I worked on a <a href="/downloads/160714-LabPhon15-poster.pdf">poster</a> involving vowel mergers over time in a single speaker.
 Most recently, I've been working with Kyle Vanderniet on consonantal variation in Utah English, as in the words <i>mountain</i> and <i>false</i> or in word-final <i>-ing</i>.
 I was also able to conduct additional fieldwork in Utah County but I'd really like to do some more.
 Utah is a unique place: its settlement history and highly concentrated Mormon population has had an impact on the English spoken in the region.
 I think it deserves some more attention by sociolinguists and dialectologists.

 <h3>CV Highlights</h3>

+**Joseph A. Stanley** & Lisa Morgan Johnson.
+"Vowels can merge because of changes in trajectory: Prelaterals in rural Utah English."
+The 96th Annual Meeting of the Linguistic Society of America.
+Washington, D.C.
+January 6--9, 2022.

 **Joseph A. Stanley** (2019). "(thr)-Flapping in American English: Social factors and articulatory motivations." *Proceedings of the 5th Annual Linguistics Conference at UGA*, 49–63.
 <a href="https://linguistics.uga.edu/cp2018-Stanley" class="link" target="_blank" title="link to this paper online"></a>